 Interested in knowing more about the process of making an ornament?
 Here’s how it’s done:

 - Our kiln, which is a furnace that heats the glass, will be heated to 2000 degrees approximately 24 hours prior to the events.

 - Using a blowpipe, Jordan will gather some molten glass on the end of his blowpipe and then marver – or shape – the molten glass into a cylinder.

-- Jordan will then add the flecks of color that you choose and place the glass into a furnace to heat up the colors.
+- He will then add the flecks of color that you choose and place the glass into a furnace to heat up the colors.

 - Then, it’s the participant’s turn to blow!
-After attaching a hose to the end of the blowpipe, the participant will blow air into the hose and watch as the glass expands like a balloon being inflated!
+After attaching a hose to the end of the blowpipe, the participant will blow air into the hose and watch as the glass expands like a balloon being inflated.
 During this time, Jordan will shape the ornament into the correct shape.

 - He will then make final adjustments.
 While his assistant, Tim, cuts a jack line and breaks the glass off the blowpipe, Jordan will go to the kiln and get more glass on another blowpipe and attach the bit of molten glass to the top of the ornament to make a hook using a torch and tweezers.
-The ornament will then be housed in the annealer for 6 hours so the glass can cool down slowly and avoid cracking.
+The ornament will then be housed in the annealer for 24 hours so the glass can cool down slowly and avoid cracking.